MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Which CRMs work with Copilot for Sales?

-Currently, Copilot for Sales will work with Dynamics 365 Sales and Salesforce CRMs.
+Currently, Copilot for Sales works with Dynamics 365 Sales and Salesforce CRMs.

 ### What privileges are required to use Copilot for Sales?